How to Set HubSpot: Enable the OAuth 2.0 Option

 crm.objects.owners.read

-Press the “Create app” button.
+Click the “Create app” button.

-Scroll this tab down and copy data from the Client secret and Sample install URL (OAuth) fields.
+After that, the fields in the Auth tab will be automatically filled in.
+Now, copy the data from the Client secret and Sample install URL (OAuth) fields.

-Next, return to the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab and paste this data into the corresponding fields.
+Return to the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab and paste this data into the corresponding fields.

 Finally, press the “Save” button.